strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/cross.png"></p>

-These individuals present themselves as **artists of human degradation**, **social stratification** and **self-inflicted harm**, with vibro-tactile and sonic payloads of **"kisses of death"** distorted, amplified and delivered to the brain mass of their victims, establishing simulated Van Gogh syndrome, synthetic pain, tongue and jaw articulation, cyber-sodomy, sexual sabotage in males (vibrotactile torture to induce forced contractions to the perineum) and sexual abuse in women (possibly resulting in Stockholm syndrome) as common in our society!
+These individuals present themselves as **artists of human degradation**, **social stratification** and **self-inflicted harm**, with vibro-tactile and sonic payloads of **"kisses of death"** distorted, amplified and delivered to the brain mass of their victims, establishing simulated **Van Gogh syndrome**, synthetic pain, tongue and jaw articulation, cyber-sodomy, sexual sabotage in males (vibro-tactile torture to induce forced contractions to the perineum) and sexual abuse in women (possibly resulting in Stockholm syndrome) as common in our society!

 They entertain themselves attempting to nurture addiction with synthetic pain, establishing cyber-sodomy as standard extrajudicial sentences, to force the victim to seek relief and complete tasks issued by abusing the photo-acoustic and thermo-acoustic effects.
 Some are linked to Portuguese celebrities you may know: